toanwii/Project4-1/README.md

 # todo list
-- [ ]method decode in Huffman.java: write out decodeLine arrayList to text file.
+- [Micheal]method decode in Huffman.java: write out decodeLine arrayList to text file.
 See requirement for name.

 - [ ]method encode in Hufman.java: calculate compression rate at very end of encode.